MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/get-started/depolyment-new-outlook.md

 This policy hides the toggle from classic Outlook, but it doesn’t block the mailbox from being added to the new Outlook for Windows.
 A separate Exchange mailbox policy can be used to block organization mailboxes from being added to the new Outlook.

-For more information, see [Enable or disable the new Outlook for Windows for an individual mailbox](/exchange/clients-and-mobile-in-exchange-online/outlook-on-the-web/enable-disable-employee-access-new-outlook#enable-or-disable-the-new-outlook-for-windows-for-an-individual-mailbox)
+For more information on disabling new Outlook in Eschange, see [Enable or disable the new Outlook for Windows for an individual mailbox](/exchange/clients-and-mobile-in-exchange-online/outlook-on-the-web/enable-disable-employee-access-new-outlook#enable-or-disable-the-new-outlook-for-windows-for-an-individual-mailbox)

 Windows builds after 23H2 have the new Outlook app preinstalled for all users, as it will replace the preinstalled Mail and Calendar apps by the end of 2024.
 If you prefer to not have the new Outlook for Windows show up in your organization’s devices, you could remove it after it has been installed as part of the update.
 You can do this by following the instructions in this [link](/powershell/module/dism/remove-appxprovisionedpackage) to remove the app package using PowerShell and using the parameter Microsoft.OutlookForWindows.